Engineering ProductivityLast Updated Oct 3, 20249 min read

 When to use Helm

 Helm is helpful when your project uses Kubernetes to run complex applications with many microservices.
-Using Helm, you can easily automate the deployment and management of the application, reducing the amount of manual work and improving the reliability and stability of the system.
-Helm also provides access to an extensive repository of preconfigured packages, making it easy to add new features and functionality to the application.
+With Helm, you can automate deploying and managing applications, reducing manual work and improving system reliability and stability.
+Helm gives access to many preconfigured packages, making it simple to add new features and functions to the application.

-By organizing the application’s components into modular charts that you can easily install and upgrade, Helm simplifies the process of managing application components.
-It can reduce the amount of manual work required to maintain the application and helps you avoid errors and inconsistencies that can arise when managing complex systems manually.
+Helm helps manage application components by organizing them into charts for easy installation and upgrades.
+It reduces the amount of manual work needed to maintain the application.
+It also helps prevent errors and inconsistencies that can arise when managing complex systems manually.

 When Helm does not excel

-If you have a small number of Kubernetes applications and can manage them manually without needing a package manager, using Helm may not provide significant benefits.
+If you have only a few Kubernetes apps, you can likely handle them manually, without a package manager.
+Using Helm may not provide significant benefits.

-Finally, if your organization has strict security policies that prevent using third-party tools like Helm, then it may not be possible to use Helm in your environment.
+Does your organization have strict security policies that prevent using third-party tools?
+If so, it may not be possible to use Helm in your environment.

 When should you adopt Helm?

 There are several indicators that a project could benefit from using Helm.
-For example, suppose your project involves multiple Kubernetes applications that must be managed and deployed together.
-In that case, Helm can help by allowing you to package these applications into a single chart, making it easier to manage and deploy them together.
+For instance, consider a project that includes multiple Kubernetes applications that require management and deployment as a cohesive unit.
+Helm makes it easier to manage and deploy applications by packaging them into a single chart for convenience.

 Next steps